 3.2.
-Results and Discussion
+Results and discussion

-In Experiment 1b, 18-30-month-olds again pointed to the test pair that was consistent with their training, in both same (80%), p = .02 (binomial test) and different (75%), p = .04 (binomial test) conditions, replicating the results in Experiment 1a and in Walker and Gopnik (2014).
+In Experiment 1b, 18-30-month-olds again pointed to the test pair that was consistent with their training, in both same (80%), p = 0.02 (binomial test) and different (75%), p = 0.04 (binomial test) conditions, replicating the results in Experiment 1a and in Walker and Gopnik (2014).

 Sixteen children in the same condition pointed to the correct tray during their initial selection.
-Eleven (69%) of these children intervened with a pair of "same" novel blocks (rather than intervening with either the "different" pair or a single block), while only 3 (19%) of the children in the different condition did so, with a significant difference between conditions, p = .01 (Fisher's exact test).
-Similarly, 15 children pointed to the correct tray in the different condition and 10 (67%) of those children intervened with a pair of "different" blocks (rather than intervening with either the "same" pair or a single block), while only 3 (19%) of children in the same condition did so, with a significant difference between conditions, p = .01 (Fisher's exact test).
+Eleven (69%) of these children intervened with a pair of "same" novel blocks (rather than intervening with either the "different" pair or a single block), while only 3 (19%) of the children in the different condition who pointed to the correct tray did so, with a significant difference between conditions, p = 0.01 (Fisher's exact test).
+Similarly, 15 children pointed to the correct tray in the different condition and 10 (67%) of those children intervened with a pair of "different" blocks (rather than intervening with either the "same" pair or a single block), while only 3 (19%) of children in the same condition who pointed to the correct tray did so, with a significant difference between conditions, p = 0.01 (Fisher's exact test).